IDinsight/ask-a-question/docs/blog/posts/feedback-endpoints.md

   - LLM Response
   - Embeddings Search
   - Feedback
-date: 2024-04-16
+date: 2024-04-20
 ---
 # Revamped feedback endpoints

 There are now two new endpoints for feedback:

-1. `POST /response-feedback` - Allows you to capture feedback for the responses returned by either of the Question-Answering APIs.
+1. `POST /response-feedback` - Allows you to capture feedback for the overall response returned by either of the Question-Answering APIs.
-2. `POST /content-feedback` - Embeddings Search API, returns the top N content matches to your question.
-Now you can also capture feedback for each of these content matches.
+2. `POST /content-feedback` - Allows you to capture feedback for a specific piece of content.

+These can be used in chat managers to collect feedback after answers are shown.
 <!-- more -->

 ## Sentiment and Text

-For both of these endpoints, you are able to provide either sentiment (positive, negative), text feedback, or both.
+For both of these endpoints, you are able to provide either sentiment (positive, negative) or text feedback, or both.

-See OpenAPI documentation at `https://[DOMAIN]/api/docs` for more details.
+See your deployment's OpenAPI documentation at `https://[DOMAIN]/api/docs` for more details.

 ## Content cards show feedback